ahadali153/findandseek/journals/ahad.md

 ## July 12th, 2023:

 Today, I worked finishing up comments routers and queries and populating activities table in the database.

+## July 13th, 2023:

+Today, I started setting up the front end using react.
+I was able to create login and signup forms.